prometheus/proposals/proposals/2024-09-25_metadata-labels.md

 * It deviates from the current handling of the `__name__` label.
 * We expect metadata, like type and unit to be useful to display in the UI, and want to enable these use-cases.
 * It should be a small amount of effort to hide these labels.

+### Omit __unit__ label from counting series for summaries and histograms

+The unit of a `_count` or `_bucket` series of a histogram is always `1`, since these are counts.
+Applying a `__unit__` label of `seconds`, for example, is confusing because the series themselves measure a counts of observations.
+Alternatively, we could only apply `__unit__` labels to the `_sum` series of histograms and summaries, and the quantile series of summaries.

+However, this would re-introduce part of the problem we are trying to solve.
+Histogram buckets' `le` label's value is in the units of the metric.
+If the unit is not included in the labels of the histogram bucket series, series with `le=1000` in seconds, for example, would collide with series with `le=1000` in milliseconds.
+We could include the unit in the `le` label (e.g. `le=1000s`), but that would be much more disruptive to users without much additional benefit.

+The `_count` series of histograms and summaries could omit the `__unit__` label without this consequence, since the count does not have any relation to the unit.
+This proposal includes the `__unit__` label for consistency so that users can always query for metrics that have a specific unit.

 ## Potential Future Extensions